 Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
-All staff should be considering the context within such incidents and/or behaviours occur.
+All staff should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.

-Geographical factors Schools Response City Centre location Assembly covering safety to and from school in first term Social and economic factors Schools Response Students live in a variety of locations across the North, with a variety of socioeconomic backgrounds.
-High percentage of neurodiverse/ SEND students.
+Geographical factors Schools Response City Centre location Assembly covering safety to and from school in first term.
+School has delivered Rail Safety Awareness and achieved Bronze Status.
+Staff are aware of the location and if needed will support vulnerable students with a taxi School site is secure and there is CCTV monitoring the main entrance and throughout the school building.
+Social and economic factors Schools Response Students live in a variety of locations across the North, with a variety of socioeconomic backgrounds.
 The nature of our specialisms leads to a generally very online & tech savvy cohort.
-A number of students identify as trans, non-binary or gay Results of baseline and exit survey of RSE & HE expectations before end of secondary employed to build PD curriculum and therefore ensure students have solid understanding of all topics regardless of previous education.
-Diversity taught and celebrated in Personal Development (PD) curriculum, including discrete lessons on gender, race, religion, neurodiversity.
-British Values taught and supported in PD lessons, especially focusing on tolerance and respect which informs class debates.
-Online safety, critical thinking taught in PD lessons and Computer Science.
+A number of students identify as trans, nonbinary or gay Results of baseline and exit survey of RSE & HE expectations before the end of secondary to help to build PD curriculum and therefore ensure students have solid understanding of all topics regardless of previous education.
+Diversity taught and celebrated in the Citizenship curriculum, including discrete lessons on gender, race, religion, neurodiversity.
+British Values taught and supported in Citizenship lessons, especially focusing on tolerance and respect which informs class debates.
+Online safety, critical thinking taught in Citizenship lessons by the VRU and in Computer Science.
 Smoothwall filter in place with notifications of concern to DSL.
 Acceptable Use contract.
-Pride month celebrated - e.g., colourful dress down day.
-Preferred pronouns and name supported by school in liaison with parents/carers.
+Pride month is celebrated - e.g., colourful dress down day.
+Preferred pronouns and names supported by school in liaison with parents/carers.
 Peer Group factors Schools Response Children have older siblings who may be influential to younger family members.
-Mix of "streetwise" students with those who are more naïve Peer pressure scenarios, healthy and unhealthy relationships covered in PD Curriculum.
-Focus on transition and health (mental, emotional, and physical) in first half-term PD lessons.
-Discrete "signs of bullying" category in CPOMS .
+Mix of "streetwise" students with those who are more naïve Peer pressure scenarios, healthy and unhealthy relationships covered in Citizenship and where appropriate across the UTC.
+Focus on transition and health (mental, emotional, and physical) within Citizenship lessons.
+Bullying is monitored through Smoothwall and actions taken where needed.
 Regular student voice.
-Student Council
+Student Council Students are encouraged, in assemblies and PD lessons, to report concerns and know who to report issues within school.

-Students encouraged, in assemblies and PD lessons, to report concerns and know who to report to.
 Home factors Schools Response Variety of lived experiences at home, due to the broadness of our intake Longer hours and (for some) long commute can be challenging Broad enrichment programme for all KS4 students "baked in" to the timetable.
-ILT lessons give students the opportunity to complete home work at school and therefore concentrate on rest at home.
-Importance of balance and rest supported in PD and assemblies.
+The school receives Operation Encompass notifications and works closely with external agencies to support families.
+The school uses online platforms to support learners The school has given every student a chromebook to allow them to access their learning.
+These are monitored via Smoothwall even when the device is not on site.
 Poverty Proofing audit completed in second year - changes made to how FSM students access meals, how charity days are managed, hardship fund created